 Other allergens may also play a role in migraine.
 In a 2017 study of 49 migraine patients and 49 healthy individuals, the frequency of migraine attacks was higher in allergy-test-positive patients than in negative ones.14 The allergy tests were positive for house dust, red birch, hazel tree, olive tree, nettle, and wheat.14

 A larger, 2018 study in children suggests that children with allergic diseases, including atopic dermatitis, allergic conjunctivitis, allergic rhinitis, and asthma, are at increased subsequent risk of migraine when they reach school age, and the risk shows a cumulative effect of more allergic diseases and more allergy-related health care.15

 Other nutritional interventions have shown to be effective for treating migraines.
-A 2018 study suggests that an adherence to the dietary approaches to stop hypertension (DASH) diet is associated with lower headache severity and duration in migraine patients.9
+A 2018 study suggests that an adherence to the dietary approaches to stop hypertension (DASH) diet is associated with lower headache severity and duration in migraine patients.10

-A six-month randomized crossover study in 2015 found that a low-lipid diet significantly affected the number and severity of migraine attacks in a group of 83 patients, as compared to a normal-lipid diet.15 A small study in 2018 also suggests that a low glycemic index diet may be an effective and reliable method to reduce migraine frequency.16 As well, an exploratory study has found that the administration of alpha-lipoic acid may be associated with a reduction in the number of attacks and the days of treatment in migraineurs with insulin resistance.17
+A six-month randomized crossover study found that a low-lipid diet significantly affected the number and severity of migraine attacks in a group of 83 patients, as compared to a normal-lipid diet.16 On the other hand, another small study suggested that a low glycemic index diet may be an effective and reliable method to reduce migraine attacks.17 As well, an exploratory study has found that the administration of alpha-lipoic acid may be associated with a reduction in the number of attacks and the days of treatment in migraineurs with insulin resistance.18

 The Role of Fatty Acids